 Blogging on Always Write

-Hi, my name is Marsha Ingrao and I created Always Write for us, hobby bloggers, writers, and photographers.
-Here we share what we know and what we are learning.
+Hi, my name is Marsha Ingrao.
+Always Write for hobby bloggers, writers, and photographers as a dedicated place where we could share what we know and what we are learning.
 If you want to share your blogging struggles and learn from others, come on in.
+Contact me if you’d like to contribute to Always Write.
+I don’t pay writers, but I will promote them.

 #amblogging #blogging #blogger #bloggers #amreading #bookreview #amwriting

 Bloggers are, first and foremost, publishers of the best content we have available to us.
-It took me a while to realize that I was a publisher, complete with responsibilities to my reading public not just to myself.
-Blogging satisfies, motivates, and gives me opportunities to write and publish my own as well as the work of others.
+It took me a while to realize that even as a hobby blogger, I was a publisher, complete with responsibilities to my reading public not just to myself.
+We never know who may read our blog or where the information will end.
+Personally, blogging satisfies my need to write, motivates me to notice what’s happening in the world, and gives me opportunities to write and communicate with real people around the world.

-Reflection over the past five years I never would have imagined that in January 2017 I would travel 14,736 miles alone for one reason – to meet up with two blogging friends in Australia.
+When I started blogging, I never would have imagined that in January 2017 I would travel 14,736 miles alone for one reason – to meet up with two blogging friends in Australia.
 Once I arrived Carol and I logged in another 1,995 miles traveling to see Leanne.
-Some of the relationships you make online can mean a lot.
+Some of the relationships you make online can mean a lot and last the rest of your life.

+Experimenting and teaching are what I do, so in 2017 I gave monetization a try.
 Even though this is a hobby bloggers’ blog, many of you have monetized.
 Others of you may not have an interest in selling products or services.
-I felt that I needed to give it a try.
-Experimenting and teaching are what I do.

 What You Can Expect from Always Write